 Correcting Test Failures

-Plans that do not pass the ADP and/or ACP tests must take some action, such as making corrective distributions or additional employer contributions.
+Plans that do not pass the ADP test must take some action, such as making corrective distributions to bring the HCEs contributions down or making additional employer contributions to NHCEs to bring their contribution levels up.

-The most common method used to correct a failed ADP or ACP test is to make corrective distributions of the excess deferrals or contributions, plus earnings (in some cases, forfeiture of matching contributions may be required).
+The most common method used to correct a failed ADP test is to make corrective distributions of the excess deferrals, plus earnings.

 Corrective distribution amounts (determined by a required leveling method) are allocated among the HCEs based on the dollar amount of their deferrals or contributions.
 If the plan permits catch-up contributions and the participant is 50 or older and has unused catch-up contributions remaining, the ADP refund is first offset by the unused catch-up contributions.